joandino/nestjs-backend/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+[Nest](https://github.com/nestjs/nest) framework TypeScript repository for [Calendar](https://github.com/joandino/calendar) project.

+Hosted in AWS and keep it running with PM2 on Linux virtual machine.

+Here you can find the documentation of the [API](http://3.133.88.253:3000/swagger/)

 ## Installation